SiFli SDK RF Test Guide

 What my_app_release_uart() must do:

-• Make your receive thread aware that it should exit (a flag or semaphore)
+• Signal your RX thread that it should exit (a flag or semaphore)

 • rt_device_set_rx_indicate(dev, RT_NULL)